Bicycle Calorie Calculator

 How to Use the Bicycle Calorie Calculator?

 Our calculator is simple, easy to use, and user friendly.
+It works best for bike rides, cycling sessions, and both stationary and outdoor cycling.
 Due to the bidirectional nature of the calculator, you can fill out any two fields you know, and the logic will compute the results for the other fields based on the fields you filled out.
 Here is a step-by-step guide on how you can use the calculator:

 1. Enter your weight and choose any weight unit; by default, kg is selected (this field is required for calorie calculation).